mikefairbank/dlts_paper_code/README.md

 The above code snippet allows you to mix *TSLayer*s with ordinary *keras.Layers*.
 For example we might want a *TSConv2D* layer followed by an ordinary *Flatten* layer, or ordinary *MaxPool* layer; so the above "if isinstance" statement allows that to happen.

-###What should you choose for the *fixed_targets_input_matrix*, $\overline{X}$?
+### What should you choose for the *fixed_targets_input_matrix*, $\overline{X}$?

 This question is discussed in detail in section 3.1 of the paper.

-Most importantly, this matrix must be fixed, and it must be a representative sample of the kind of inputs that will be passing through the neural network.
+Most importantly though, this matrix must be fixed, and it must be a representative sample of the kind of inputs that will be passing through the neural network.

 In the code examples in this repository, for the CNN datasets used (e.g. MNIST, CIFAR10, etc), we chose $\overline{X}$ to be the first 100 training images of the datasets.
 For the two-spirals example, we used the entire training set (since the training set in that example only has a small number of instances).
 For the IMDB RNN example, we used a random (fixed) noise matrix.